abbaspour/replate/readme.md

 path is `/api/`

 These endpoints support workforce Admin operations described earlier (inviting organizations for self‑service SSO, checking invitation status, and listing organizations).
-Admin API runs as a Cloudflare Worker using Hono and typically calls Cloudflare D1 for CRM and Auth0 Management API.
+Admin API runs as a Cloudflare Worker using Hono and uses its Admin D1 database (admin/db) and the Auth0 Management API.

 Admin API is backed by two systems: